enepomnyaschih/jwidget/mydoc/README.md

 jWidget is an object-oriented TypeScript Model-View framework.
 Being direct competitor to Backbone, AngularJS and EmberJS, jWidget is a good choice for developers who respect the principles of object-oriented programming and appreciate good application performance.

+jWidget 2 is a migration of jWidget framework to the modern toolkit of TypeScript and WebPack.

 ### jWidget features

 * Base class [jwidget/Class](jwidget/Class.md) for object aggregation.